 - Drink pure water.
 Staying hydrated with pure water is essential for optimal blood circulation, which can help prevent erectile dysfunction.

 - Avoid foods and additives that can harm sexual health.
-Some foods, supplements, additives, and nutrients can be harmful to the prostate (e.g., meat, calcium, foods high in sugar) and thus have a negative impact on sexual health.
+Some foods, supplements, additives, and nutrients can be harmful to the prostate (e.g., meat, calcium, foods high in sugar) or effect hormones and thus have a negative impact on sexual health.

 - Keep exercising.
 Regular physical activity improves overall health, energy level, and self-esteem, all of which can be positive influences on sexual function.